Winter Activity Guide to the Best of Lake Louise, Banff National Park

 While there is no shortage of luxury hotels and resorts at or near Lake Louise, we prefer to stay at the Lake Louise Alpine Centre.
 The Alpine Centre is an upscale version of a youth hostel, with a communal kitchen and fireside lounge area.
 There is also a restaurant on-site for those wanting the occasional break from cooking.

-Book a private room at the Alpine Centre if you want a bit more privacy for your family or group.
-There are several options for rooms, and some come with a private bathroom.
+Book a private room at the Alpine Centre if you want more privacy for your family or group.
+There are several room options, and some come with a private bathroom.

 Ski or snowshoe right out the door of the Alpine Centre, where you’ll find trails leading up to the lake and along the scenic Bow River.
 You’ll be a short walk from the Village Centre, where you’ll find rentals for any sport you wish to pursue during your stay.
 Also, you can grab a free shuttle to the nearby ski hill when you’re in the village.